kubevirt/containerized-data-importer/doc/annotations.md

 Source describes the type of data source CDI will be collecting the data from.
 Based on the value of source, additional annotations may be required to successfully import the data.
 The full annotation for source is: cdi.kubevirt.io/storage.import.source.
 The following values are currently available:
 * http
 * S3
+* registry
 * none (don't import, but create data based on the contentType annotation)

-### http and s3
+### http, s3 and registry
-The http and s3 sources require an additional annotation to describe the end point CDI needs to connect to.
+The http, s3 and registry sources require an additional annotation to describe the end point CDI needs to connect to.
 The annotation is cdi.kubevirt.io/storage.import.endpoint.
 If the end point requires authentication one can add an optional annotation to point to a Kubernetes Secret to get authentication information from.
 This annotation is: cdi.kubevirt.io/storage.import.secretName.
 If the source annotation is missing it will default to "http".

 #### contentType
 There is an additional annotation that determines the content type of the http/s3 source, the content type can be one of the following: